Developing Digital Capacity for The Analog ChuRch

-The Narthex project seeks to expand Christ Church Denver’s pandemic-accelerated trajectory of online ministry, alongside other mainline churches seeking to adapt and innovate.
-Our end goal is threefold:
+The Narthex seeks to expand Christ Church Denver’s pandemic-accelerated trajectory of online ministry, alongside other adapting and innovating mainline churches.

 • Build virtual community through engaging content (aimed especially at the “nones” where they are––providing resources to explore the life questions they are asking).
 What is the life/spiritual journey of a person and how does a parish’s digital strategy intentionally intersect?